microscaler/tinkerbell/docs/mdbook/src/adr/0013-Firecracker_MicroVM_Integration.md

-Here's a detailed initial draft of **ADR-0013: Firecracker MicroVM Integration**, tailored specifically to Tinkerbell's sophisticated requirements for isolation, security, and performance:
+Here's a detailed initial draft of **ADR-0013: Firecracker MicroVM Integration**, tailored specifically to Tiffany's sophisticated requirements for isolation, security, and performance:

 ---